 - Change to a sensitive skin “soap”, such as Sensitive Skin Dove Bar.

 - Moisturize within 3 minutes of getting out of the shower.
 Many people believe that bathing dries their skin out but it is actually the soap that dries their skin out.
 This is why we recommend a gentle skin cleanser.
 The water itself can actually hydrate your skin, but you must trap that moisture in by using a topical moisturizer.
-Some excellent moisturizers are CeraVe® Cream and Aveeno® Cream that can be purchased at most pharmacies.
-We also sell Epionce® Medical Barrier Cream, which our patients love.
-For acne prone areas we recommend oil-free lotions (instead of creams) such as CeraVe® lotion.
+There are several excellent moisturizers that can be purchased at most pharmacies as well as our office.
+We sell Epionce® Medical Barrier Cream, which our patients love.
+For acne prone areas we recommend oil-free lotions.

 If you are still having problems, here are some additional recommendations: